(Reading time: 3 minutes)

 The worst thing you can do when someone asks you for advice about what they should do, is to give them your advice.

-I’ve been following the Australian Married at First Sight program for the past few weeks.
+I’ve watched the Married at First Sight TV program over a few weeks.
 I can mostly ignore the crafty editing and emotional manipulation of viewers and participants that are a part of reality TV.
-What I do see and appreciate is how people struggle to be with other people.
+What I do see and appreciate is how people struggle to be with another person.

 Is it ever right to give advice?